 Sarah is a high energy, creative producer who enjoys taking on new challenges, producing both live action and animated work.
 No production too ambitious, she is inspired by films that tell great stories which engage and entertain an audience.

-She has two RTS Awards and produced / line produced four feature length films, a 10 part CBC series and 15 short films, as well as over 200 corporate and advertising productions.
+She has two RTS Awards and produced four feature length films, a 10 part CBC Arts series and 15 short films, as well as thousands of corporate and advertising productions.

 She successfully produces live action and animation, and her films have screened at festivals worldwide including Annecy, San Francisco WIFF, Hamptons IIF, and Palm Springs.
 She has a British Animation Award, one win and two RTS Award nominations and multiple Audience Awards and Jury Awards for films she has produced.